RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Abstract

 \section{Abstract}

-Pre-trained models have demonstrated superior power on many important tasks.
-However, it is still an open problem of designing effective pre-training strategies so as to promote the models' usability on dense retrieval.
-In this paper, we propose a novel pre-training framework for dense retrieval based on the Masked Auto-Encoder, known as RetroMAE.
-Our proposed framework is highlighted for the following critical designs: 1) a MAE based pre-training workflow, where the input sentence is polluted on both encoder and decoder side with different masks, and original sentence is reconstructed based on both sentence embedding and masked sentence; 2) asymmetric model architectures, with a large-scale expressive transformer for sentence encoding and a extremely simplified transformer for sentence reconstruction; 3) asymmetric masking ratios, with a moderate masking on the encoder side (15\%) and an aggressivev masking ratio on the decoder side (50$\sim$90\%).
-We pre-train a BERT like encoder on English Wikipedia and BookCorpus, where it notably outperforms the existing pre-trained models on a wide range of dense retrieval benchmarks, like MS MARCO, Open-domain Question Answering, and BEIR.
+Despite pre-training's progress in many important NLP tasks, it remains to explore effective pre-training strategies for dense retrieval.
+In this paper, we propose \textbf{RetroMAE}, a new retrieval oriented pre-training paradigm based on Masked Auto-Encoder (MAE).
+RetroMAE is highlighted by three critical designs.
+1) \textbf{A novel MAE workflow}, where the input sentence is polluted for encoder and decoder with different masks.
+The sentence embedding is generated from the encoder's masked input; then, the original sentence is recovered based on the sentence embedding and the decoder's masked input via masked language modeling.
+2) \textbf{Asymmetric model structure}, with a full-scale BERT like transformer as encoder, and a one-layer transformer as decoder.
+3) \textbf{Asymmetric masking ratios}, with a moderate ratio for encoder: 15$\sim$30\%, and an aggressive ratio for decoder: 50$\sim$70\%.
+Our framework is simple to realize and empirically competitive: {the pre-trained models dramatically improve the SOTA performances on a wide range of dense retrieval benchmarks, like \textbf{BEIR} and \textbf{MS MARCO}.
+The source code and pre-trained models are made publicly available at https://github.com/staoxiao/RetroMAE so as to inspire more interesting research.}